 The absent healing cards of the Priestess of the Perfect Zero came to represent the universal panacea of placebos.
 I please.
 But also, Eye please.

 The aspirations of Anarchy are related to health and healing in the way they oppose hierarchies and favor self rule.
 By not opposing the body’s nature, or the nature of things outside the body, the self invites nature to erase it.
-The cards also contain embedded messages that Nothing will heal you, and this is where you begin.
+That’s the nature of Nature– to unmake whatever it makes.
+The cards also contain embedded messages that Nothing will heal you, and nowhere is a place to begin.